Confidence Regions for Means of Random Sets using Oriented Distance Functions: Examples

 Figure \ref{fig:mgram} (left) shows a typical digitized mammogram image, characterised by a low contrast-to-noise ratio.
 A probability integral transform improves the contrast by increasing the dynamic range of image intensities (Figure \ref{fig:mgram}, centre).
+The solid white line in Figure 10 (centre and insets on right) shows the reconstructed boundary $\overline{\Gamma}_n.$ Note that what appears to be a nipple is, in fact, a duct system leading to the nipple, so that the estimators correctly follow the skin line.

-The 95\% confidence set (dashed) for the boundary estimator (solid) in Figure \ref{fig:mgram} is obtained using a bootstrap resampling of size 1000.
+The 95\% confidence set (dashed) for the true boundary in Figure \ref{fig:mgram} is obtained using a bootstrap resampling of size 1000.
 The confidence set is tight and fits the image well.
 It also shows that the reconstructed boundary is more variable toward the inside of the breast tissue.
-Note that what appears to be a nipple is, in fact, a duct system leading to the nipple, so that the estimators correctly follow the skin line.
+The background of the black and white mammogram image has considerably more noise than the foreground.
+Consequently, the posterior boundary samples show more variability toward the inside of the tissue.
 More details can be seen in insets in Figure \ref{fig:mgram} (right).

-Note that the method proposed in this paper assumes that the observed sets are independent and identically distributed, whilst the boundary reconstruction is based on Monte Carlo sampling from the posterior.
+Note also that to apply our methods, we have assumed that the observed ODFs $b_{T_i}(x)$ are independent and identically distributed, whilst the boundary reconstruction is based on Markov chain Monte Carlo sampling from the posterior.
 To ensure the independence of the curve samples, we construct the confidence set for the boundary using 100 samples from the posterior, which were acquired every 250th sweep after a burn-in period of 1000 sweeps.
-It remains open to extend the method of confidence sets to dependent samples, in particular, in the context of Bayesian inference.